pcminer-tools/pcminer/README.md

 PC-miner was developed by Frank Tip as a tool to help identify PC member candidates for the ISSTA'11 and PLDI'12 program committees.
-Since then, it has been used by several other PC chairs for conferences such as ISSTA, ICSE, FSE, PLDI, ASE, ECOOP, and OOPSLA.
+Since then, it has been used by several other PC chairs for conferences such as ISMM, ISSTA, ICSE, FSE, PLDI, ASE, ECOOP, and OOPSLA.
 Feedback, suggestions, and improvements are most welcome, as is additional conference data.
 Feedback, contributions and suggestions from Giuseppe Castagna, Matt Dwyer, Cormac Flanagan, Sam Guyer, Richard Jones, Max Schaefer, Alex Orso, Jan Vitek, and Andreas Zeller are